wtsi-hgi/cookie-monster/README.md

 ### Cookie storage
 At a minimum, a Cookie Monster installation comprises of a CookieJar that can store Cookies.
 It is essentially a knowledge base that stores unstructured JSON data and a limited amount of associated metadata.
-Each Cookie in the jar holds an the identifier of the data object to which it relates ([beware of naming inconsistency](https://github.com/wtsi-hgi/cookie-monster/issues/16)).
+Each Cookie in the jar holds an the identifier of the data object to which it relates.
 A Cookie may also contain a number of "enrichments", each of which holds information about the data object, along with details about where and when this information was attained.

 A CookieJar implementation (named `BiscuitTin`), which uses a CouchDB database, is supplied.
 It can be setup with:
 ```python